klingo/ESO-LibShifterBox/README.md

 ```

 #### LibShifterBox.EVENT_ENTRY_UNHIGHLIGHTED
-This event is triggered when an entry is un-highlighted (i.e. clicked on a highlighted entry wit the mouse)
+This event is triggered when an entry is un-highlighted (i.e. clicked on a highlighted entry with the mouse)
 ```lua
 -- @param control object referencing the entry/row that has been un-highlighted -- @param shifterBox object referencing the shifterBox that triggered this event